ajinkyaaaaa/quotations-processor/README.md

 │ └── archive/
 │
 ├── processed/ # processed PDFs

----
+├── quotation/ # input quotation PDFs

-Workflow:
+--> Workflow
 Add PDFs → Run processor → Run builder → CSV updated

----
+--> Notes & Behavior

-- All processed PDFs will be moved to the processed folder, so you can keep adding new PDFs if required.
+All processed PDFs are automatically moved to the processed/ folder (you can keep adding new PDFs to the input folder)

-- quotation_details.csv will keep getting updated with new information from the new PDFs (Delete the existing csv to start maaking a new one)
+quotation_details.csv is continuously updated with data from newly processed PDFs (delete the CSV if you want to start fresh)

-- archive folder will have the date and time stamp for all processed (batched) pdfs.
+The archive/ folder stores timestamped processed text files for each batch run, providing a clear audit trail